 In one Florida case, the insured’s home had been built in the 1960’s.
 The homeowner’s water main ran underneath a concrete slab under the kitchen of her home.
 The drain pipe became corroded after some time and it needed to be replaced.
 The homeowner’s filed a claim, which their insurer denied on the grounds that the damage was not caused by water, a covered peril, but rather by wear and tear, an excluded peril.
 The insured argued that the ensuing loss provision in their policy – which provides coverage for covered consequential losses even when caused by a non-covered peril – saved their claim.
 Their logic was that the drain pipe was leaking water, a covered peril, thus the insurance company was responsible for paying to remove the concrete slab so that the drains could be repaired.

 Whether these arguments are successful will depend on a variety of factors.
 But these cases tend to illustrate just how creative insurance companies can get when a claim is filed.
-On the flip side, they also demonstrate that an experienced insurance claims lawyer can help you recover even in situations where water is an excluded peril.
 These types of claims can be very emotional to the homeowner because they often come with extensive damage to their home.
 To top it off, insureds are often left hanging for months on end while the insurance company “investigates” the claim only to be met with friction, and ultimately a denial or a lowball estimate.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].